tresoldi/asymcat/README.md

-# cooccurran
+# catcoocc

-Library for analysis of co-occurrences in sequence for alignment
+Library for symmetrical and assymetrical analysis of categorical co-occurrences

 ## Related